facebook/fresco/docs/01-requesting-multiple-images.md

 mSimpleDraweeView.setController(controller);
 ```

+Animated images are not supported for the low-res request.

 ### Using thumbnail previews

 *This option is supported only for local URIs, and only for images in the JPEG format.*